 5) Limit TV, and catalog viewing, especially with kids – Keep the channel tuned to PBS, so that the kids aren’t exposed to advertising.
 Ads make toys look like so much fun, but when they show up on Christmas, they are often played with for a few days and forgotten.
 Encourage extended family to stick to the wish list for gifts.

 Just to be sure I’m not making all of this up, I asked Ella and Archer, “What was your favorite Christmas present from last year?”
 Ella said, “All the stuff in my stocking: the chapstick, the giant candy bar and my teddy bear.”
 Archer said, “My pocket knife.”

 Count your blessings, and enjoy creating your wish list.
-Until next week!
+Until next time!

 Latest posts by Hari Berzins (see all)

 - Tiny House Family Teaching eCourse on Mortgage Freedom - January 22, 2015

 - Tiny House Living Perspectives from a Tiny House Family - December 21, 2012